AML14/tratto/experiment/README.md

 2. the fully qualified name of the class under test
 3. the absolute path to the source of the project
 4. the absolute path to the binary classes of the project

-Running the experiments with `tratto` requires a fifth parameter:
-5. the absolute path to the jar file of the project
+5. the absolute path to the jar file of the project (only for `tratto`)

 We provide a toy example of a project composed of a single class which represents the implementation of a stack (`Stack.java`).
 The java project is collocated under the path `experiment/src/test/resources/project`.

 We provide an example on how to generate test oracles with each of the TOG, for the given project.
-The commands are generizable to any class of a given java project.
+The commands are generalizable to any class of a given java project.

 ### 1.2.1.
 JDoctor